SoftwareAG/c8y-docs/content/reference/device-management-library-bundle/child-devices.md

 **SmartREST example**

-To add child device to an existing device you must connect an existing device and call child create template:
+To add a child device to an existing device you must connect the connected device and call the child create template:

 `101,uniqueChildId,myChildDevice,myChildType`